-7.2.10 MISUSE/ABUSE OF COMPUTING RESOURCES
+7.2.10 Misuse/Abuse of Computing Resources

-- unauthorized use of, access to, manipulation of, duplication of, or tampering with University software, hardware, or firmware programs, networks, and/or associated documentation. - b.
+- a.
+Unauthorized use of, access to, manipulation of, duplication of, or tampering with University software, hardware, or firmware programs, networks, and/or associated documentation. - b.
 Unauthorized entry into a file, to use, transfer, read, or change the contents, or for any other purpose. - c.
-Use of another individual's identification and/or password without permission.
+Use of another individual's identification and/or password without permission. - d.

-- d.
 Use of electronic resources to send obscene, harassing or abusive messages to any person. - e.
-Use of University computer programs, computer hardware, and/or its computer networks to download, to copy, to make available for downloading or copying, or to distribute copyrighted materials in violation of federal or state law or University policy. - f.
+Use of University computer programs, computer hardware, and/or its computer networks to download, to copy, to make available for downloading or copying, or to distribute copyrighted materials in violation of federal or state law or University policy.

+f.
 Use of a University computer or networks during the commission of an unlawful act.